 Not recording everything

 Recording everything that is coming in and out of the estate will help you to keep a clear set of accounts.
-It is important that you keep a record of everything that was in the deceased’s estate, this includes bank accounts and property but also personal possession and chattel.
+It is important that you keep a record of everything that was in the deceased’s estate, this includes bank accounts and property but also personal possessions and chattel.

 You should also keep a physical record of anything paid out of the estate so that it can be proven that the money was spent in order to benefit the estate.
 You should also keep a record of anything you have spent out of your own money in order to benefit the estate as this can be claimed back as an executor’s expense.